JD Programs of Instruction

 In addition to the Field Placement course, students concurrently enroll in a corequisite course that directly aligns with their externship.
 The corequisite course provides students an opportunity to reflect on their externships and connect their externship experiences with academic concepts they are learning in law school.
 Each corequisite course has its own syllabus and course assignments, as determined by the corequisite course professor.

-During the Spring semester, JD degree candidates may obtain academic credit for business law-related externships through the Field Placement Program in the GW Law in New York (GWNY) program.
+During the fall and spring semesters, JD degree candidates may obtain academic credit for business law-related externships through the Field Placement Program as part of the GW Law in New York (GWNY) program.

 LLM candidates from the Business and Finance, Environmental and Energy, General, Government Procurement, Intellectual Property, International and Comparative and National Security, Cybersecurity and Foreign Relations Law Programs may obtain academic credit for qualifying externships through the Field Placement Program upon written approval by their LLM dean or program director.
 Students in other LLM programs should contact their LLM dean or program directors for additional information.